Chasen-Jeffries/ColLab_App/README.md

 - Browsing page

 #### Iteration 1:
 1. As a user, I want to be able to create and log in to my profile.
+(2 weeks)
-- Front end user interface for sign-up and login - Bayan + Chasen
+- Front end user interface for sign-up and login - Bayan + Chasen (4 days)
-- Back end API for login (*Name*)
+- Back end API for login - Bayan + Chasen (5 days)
-- Storing and access in login API (*Name*)
+- Storing and access in login API - Bayan + Chasen (5 days)

 2. As a user, I want to be able to post my ideas for research that I would like to work on collaboratively.
+(3 Weeks)
-- Front end user interface for posting - Manny + Navya
+- Front end user interface for posting - Manny + Navya (5 days)
-- Editing and deleting posts (*Name*)
+- Editing and deleting posts - Manny + Navya (5 days)
-- Back end API for posts (*Name*)
+- Back end API for posts - Manny + Navya (6 days)
-- Storing and access posts on profile pages (*Name*)
+- Storing and access posts on profile pages - Manny + Navya (5 days)

 #### Iteration 2:
 3. As a user, I want to be able to browse other research ideas that I align with my interests and skills.